canonical/karma-k8s-operator/INTEGRATING.md

-## Integrating alertmanager-karma
+## Integrating karma-operator
-alertmanager-karma-proxy integrates with any charm that supports the `karmamanagement` interface.
+karma-operator integrates with any charm that supports the `karma_dashboard` interface.